 Having a wide international outlook, students and staff come from over 80 countries and patients worldwide choose to be treated at Charité as well.

-You can focus on medicine or medical sciences and pursue your study in the university’s medical centre.
+You can focus on medicine or medical sciences and pursue your study in Leiden University’s medical centre.
 Although there is a limited number of students available each year, the university has a strong local reputation.

-QS Ranking includes some other top medical schools in Europe in 2017-2018
+QS Ranking includes some other top medical universities in Europe in 2018-2019

 1. The University of Edinburgh, Scotland, UK

-The entrepreneurial and cross-disciplinary culture of the university attracts students from some 150 countries.
+The entrepreneurial and cross-disciplinary culture of the University of Edinburgh attracts students from some 150 countries.
 A stimulating learning and teaching environment and access to excellent facilities are other pluses.
 Medical degrees here are focused on practical medicine and clinical research.

 2. University of Copenhagen, Denmark

 At University of Copenhagen, Bachelor and Master medical degrees are mostly research-based and courses take place in real clinical conditions.
 The university has outstanding facilities, featuring the largest animal research laboratory in Northern Europe.